Goodyear Blimp

-The Goodyear Blimp is any one of a fleet of airships (or dirigibles) operated by the Goodyear Tire and Rubber Company, used mainly for advertising purposes and capturing aerial views of live sporting events for television.
+The Goodyear Blimp is any one of three from a fleet of commercial airships (or dirigibles) operated by the Goodyear Tire and Rubber Company, used mainly for advertising and broadcasting aerial views of live sports events for television.
 The term blimp itself is defined as a non-rigid airship—without any internal structure, the pressure of lifting gas within the airship envelope maintains the vessel's shape.

+Goodyear built hundreds of airships throughout much of the 20th century, mostly for the United States Navy.
+Beginning with the Pilgrim in 1925, Goodyear also built blimps for its own commercial fleet.
+In 1987, a hostile takeover bid forced Goodyear to sell its subsidiary Goodyear Aerospace, eventually ending the company's construction of lighter-than-air craft.
+The last blimp built by Goodyear, Spirit of Innovation, was retired in 2017.